USFWS/secas/blueprint.md

 - The Blueprint identifies lands and waters that have high conservation value.
 A range of conservation activities could benefit those priority areas, including management, economic incentives, and protection.
 The Blueprint should not be interpreted as a plan for land acquisition.
 - The Blueprint is not intended to be used in isolation of other datasets.
 Instead, it provides a regional perspective that, in combination with local data and knowledge, can help inform decisions about where to focus conservation action in the face of future change.
 - If you want to find your piece of the Blueprint, depending on where you’re looking, you can explore the subregional Blueprint inputs and underlying datasets.
 These underlying layers can help you understand the important areas for birds, water quality, climate resilience, prescribed burning, reforestation, and much more.
 These other layers can help you tell the unique story of what makes your area of interest special.
 Contact Blueprint staff if you’d like some help.
 - As a living spatial plan, the Blueprint is always a work in progress.
 We maintain a list of the problems with the Blueprint that have been identified in the review process so far.
-Those “known issues” are captured [in the Blueprint documentation on the Conservation Planning Atlas](https://seregion.databasin.org/datasets/4693633d66ac4c83a5724f83353a2f76).
+Those “known issues” are captured [in the Blueprint documentation on the Conservation Planning Atlas](https://seregion.databasin.org/galleries/0c3e76a996e84608890875a5aa27e4a3).
 The Blueprint will continue to be refined to incorporate updates to the input layers and feedback from Blueprint users and other partners.

 ### Input data

-Version 2.0 of the Southeast Blueprint integrates the following plans:
+Draft Version 3.0 of the Southeast Blueprint integrates the following plans:

-- The Peninsular Florida Blueprint 1.2: [Learn more and access the data on the Peninsular Florida CPA](https://pflcc.databasin.org/datasets/379b04cc361f4dee9a807949a53812e8)
+- The Peninsular Florida Blueprint 1.2: [Learn more and access the data on the Peninsular Florida CPA](https://pflcc.databasin.org/datasets/a0e28e5df3e14fd2b586adb219f12e88)
-- The South Atlantic Conservation Blueprint 2.2: [Learn more about the South Atlantic Blueprint](http://www.southatlanticlcc.org/blueprint/) and [access the data on the South Atlantic CPA](https://salcc.databasin.org/galleries/06184a543ff346f8a4c096355d9df828)
+- The South Atlantic Conservation Blueprint 2.2: [Learn more about the South Atlantic Blueprint](http://www.southatlanticlcc.org/blueprint/) and [access the data on the South Atlantic CPA](https://salcc.databasin.org/datasets/c04c8229467f49e88f8774346a17052a)
-- The Appalachian NatureScape Phase II Merged Design: [Learn more about NatureScape](http://applcc.org/plan-design/conservation-design) and [access the data on the Appalachian CPA](https://applcc.databasin.org/galleries/0c64611678bc4a848c29416606f04093)
+- The North Atlantic Nature’s Network Conservation Design: [Learn more about Nature’s Network](http://naturesnetwork.org/) and [access the data on the Northeast CPA](https://nalcc.databasin.org/datasets/3d670fad4c924e7ba2ae02f04a128256)
-- The North Atlantic Nature’s Network Conservation Design: [Learn more about Nature’s Network](http://naturesnetwork.org/) and [access the data on the Nature’s Network website](http://www.naturesnetwork.org/data-tools/landscape-conservation-design/)
+- The Appalachian NatureScape Design (Phase II): [Learn more about NatureScape](http://applcc.org/plan-design/conservation-design) and [access the data on the Appalachian CPA](https://applcc.databasin.org/datasets/22cda640930c4692a9dc1413b201ccc1) (note: the Phase II NatureScape Design was combined with [Phase I species richness](https://databasin.org/datasets/5d4512416b864ee88da9ed591ee7daea) to produce the final Appalachian input to the Southeast Blueprint, as described in the mapping steps section below)
-- The Gulf Hypoxia Precision Conservation Blueprint v1.5: [Learn more and access the data on the LCC Network Science Catalog](https://lccnetwork.org/resource/mississippi-river-basingulf-hypoxia-initiative-precision-conservation-blueprint)
 - The Gulf Coastal Plains and Ozarks (GCPO) Blueprint: [Learn more about the GCPO Blueprint](https://gcpolcc.org/resource/gcpo-lcc-conservation-blueprint-10) and [access the data on the GCPO CPA](https://gcpolcc.databasin.org/galleries/878cb6e7cf234d8fafc6e9ae34d6d10f)
-- The Gulf Coast Prairie (GCP) Blueprint: [Learn more and access the data on the GCP CPA](https://gcplcc.databasin.org/datasets/bcb0e17292ae452fabf03be20d30740b)
+- The Gulf Coast Prairie (GCP) Blueprint: [Learn more and access a more recent version of the data on the GCP CPA](https://gcplcc.databasin.org/datasets/bcb0e17292ae452fabf03be20d30740b) (note: The GCP Blueprint has been updated and the specific dataset used in Draft Version 3.0 of the Southeast Blueprint is no longer available online; it is available on request by emailing Matt Snider at [matthew_snider@fws.gov](mailto:matthew_snider@fws.gov))
+- The Gulf Hypoxia Precision Conservation Blueprint v1.5 Sum - Conservation and Watershed Interests (2016) layer: [Learn more on the LCC Network Science Catalog and access the data on DataBasin](https://lccnetwork.org/resource/mississippi-river-basingulf-hypoxia-initiative-precision-conservation-blueprint)
-- The Caribbean Landscape Conservation Design: [Learn more about the process and data used to develop the Caribbean LCD](https://caribbeanlcc.databasin.org/galleries/ecb079d09f5a430fafc2d48d68bdf1b4#expand=131288); full data beyond the two pilot watersheds is available on request (contact [brent_murry@fws.gov](mailto:brent_murry@fws.gov))
+- The Caribbean Landscape Conservation Design: [Learn more about the process and data used to develop the Caribbean LCD](https://caribbeanlcc.databasin.org/galleries/ecb079d09f5a430fafc2d48d68bdf1b4#expand=131288) (note: full data beyond the two pilot watersheds is available on request by emailing Matt Snider at [matthew_snider@fws.gov](mailto:matthew_snider@fws.gov))
+- The Crucial Habitat Assessment Tool (CHAT): [Learn more about the CHAT](http://www.wafwachat.org/) and [access the data on the CHAT website](http://www.wafwachat.org/data/download) (note: the [Texas portion of the CHAT is shown in the CHAT viewer](http://www.wafwachat.org/map) but is not yet available for download online; it is available on request by emailing Matt Snider at [matthew_snider@fws.gov](mailto:matthew_snider@fws.gov))

 ## Contact Blueprint staff